isomerpages/govtech-stp/_rgl/00b-rgl-faq.md

 ### **Application Requirements**

-#### 1. What is the SafeTravel Pass under the RGL arrangement for travel to Singapore?
+#### 1. What is a SafeTravel Pass under the RGL arrangement for travel to Singapore?

 The SafeTravel Pass under the RGL arrangement is a non-transferrable document which allows a traveller to seek a single-entry, short-term essential business and official visit into Singapore within a stipulated week (0000 hours Monday to 2359 hours Sundays), and to remain in Singapore for the duration of the visit pass issued at the immigration counters in Singapore.